Kava-Labs/kava/simulations/README.md

 ## Running sims and uploading to S3

 The dockerfile in this repo defines the docker image to run sims.
-It includes kava source, and the aws cli, and the custom script.
+It includes the kava source code, aws cli, and the custom simulation script.

 The custom script reads some input args, runs a sim and uploads the stdout and stderr to a S3 bucket.